K. P. Udayabhanu: Personal life

 Udayabhanu was born to N. S. Varma and Ammu Nethyaramma at Tharur in the present-day Palakkad district.
-He was the nephew of music scholar K. P. Appukutta Menon and freedom fighter K. P. Kesava Menon.
+Udayabhanu got his family name, Kizhakke Potta, through matrilineal succession.
+His maternal uncles are music scholar K. P. Appukutta Menon and freedom fighter K. P. Kesava Menon.

 Udayabhanu spent his childhood in Singapore, where his father ran a business.
 Following his mother's death, he returned to India at the age of seven.
 Udayabhanu joined the Thyagaraja Sangeetha Vidyalaya in Kalpathy and started learning music under the guidance of Erode Viswanatha Iyer, Palghat Mani Iyer, M. D. Ramanathan, Palghat Srirama Bhagavathar, and Flute Krishna Iyer.
 Udayabhanu married singer Vijayalekshmi in 1970 and they had a son, Rajeev Udayabhanu.
 Vijayalekshmi died in 2007.

 Udayabhanu started his career as an announcer in All India Radio in 1956, where he worked for 38 years.
-In 1964–65, he worked as music teacher at Lawrence School, Lovedale, but quit it in 1965 and rejoined All India Radio in the same year.
-He was also the Public Relations Officer to K. Karunakaran twice.
+In 1964–65, he worked as a music teacher at Lawrence School, Lovedale, but quit it in 1965 and rejoined All India Radio in the same year.
+He was also the public relations officer to K. Karunakaran twice.

 His favourite singers were K. J. Yesudas and K. S. Chithra.
 M. Balamuralikrishna was his favourite Carnatic musician.
 Bade Gulam Ali Khan and Bhimsen Joshi were his favourite Hindustani musicians.

 Udayabhanu died on 5 January 2014 at his home in Thiruvananthapuram.
 He was suffering from Parkinson's disease.

 Aparna Balamurali, a popular young actress and singer, is his grandniece, being the daughter of his nephew Balamurali, who is himself a professional musician.